-That means that while you’re reading your slides, your audience is traveling down distraction lane wondering if they’ve left the iron on or what they're having for dinner.
+That means that while you’re reading your slides, your audience is distracted.
+They may be wondering if they’ve left the iron on or what they're having for dinner.
 And that’s not what you want them to be thinking about!

-Keep the text of your slides short and only use it to highlight important points you’re making or to mark the headlines of different sections of your presentation.
+Keep the text of your slides short.
+Only use it to highlight important points you’re making or to mark the headlines of different sections of your presentation.